-Proposed changes to admission arrangements by the Trust after arrangements have been published
+Proposed changes to admission arrangements by the Trust after arrangements have been published c) any comments or objections from those entitled to object.

 Once the admission arrangements have been determined for a particular year and published, the Trust will propose changes only if there is a major change of circumstances.
 In such cases, the Trust must notify the relevant bodies of the proposed variation and must then apply to the Secretary of State setting out: